 2008 & 2007 Models:

-The 2008 and 2007 models were in a class all of their own and there was only one engine offered, which was the 2.4 liter engine, but we still saw that overall towing capacity range of between 1,000 - 2,000 lbs.
+The 2008 and 2007 Jeep Patriot had the same 1,000-2,000 lb. towing capacity and were in a class all of their own and there was only one engine offered, which was the 2.4 liter engine.

 If we look at the chart below, we can see that there were only two rows listed, (that used the same engine) and the only difference between the 1,000 and 2,000 pound rating was whether you had a trailer tow prep package equipped on the vehicle.